fujidana/vscode-spec-command/README.md

 (123) f2(456)
 ```

-Macros made of an imperfect statement are another examples the extention can not handle well
+Macros made of an imperfect statement are another examples the extension can not handle well
 (`ifd` and `ifp` defined in `SPECD/standard.mac` are exceptionally supported).
 User-defined macros must be made of one or more perfect sentenses.